- Master of Science, Genetic Counseling - Arcadia University

 - American Board of Genetic Counseling

-After several years working with people at high risk for cancer, genetics counselor Melanie Corbman realized that patients coping with a cancer diagnosis need to be empowered.
-She saw how taking control of diet, exercise, and other areas of life could accomplish this feat, a main reason why she chose to join Cancer Treatment Centers of America (CTCA).
+After several years working with people at high risk for cancer, Melanie Corbman, a Licensed Certified Genetic Counselor and Manager, Clinical Genetics, at Cancer Treatment Centers of America® (CTCA) realized that patients coping with a cancer diagnosis need to be empowered.
+She saw how taking control of diet, exercise, and other areas of life could accomplish this feat, a main reason why she chose to join CTCA® in Philadelphia.
 “All of the things that I was searching for to help my patients could be found here,” says Corbman.

-Corbman attended the University of Rochester, where she obtained a bachelor of arts in general science.
-In 2005, she completed her master’s degree in genetic counseling at Arcadia University, in Glenside, Pennsylvania.
-She was a cancer genetics counselor at Fox Chase Cancer Center, in Philadelphia, from 2005 to 2010, and then transitioned to Children’s Hospital of Philadelphia.
-In 2011, Corbman joined CTCA as a cancer genetics counselor.
+Corbman attended the University of Rochester, where she earned a Bachelor of Arts in General Science.
+In 2005, she completed her master’s degree in genetic counseling at Arcadia University in Glenside, Pennsylvania.
+She was a cancer genetic counselor at Fox Chase Cancer Center in Philadelphia from 2005 to 2010, and then transitioned to Children’s Hospital of Philadelphia.
+In 2011, Corbman joined CTCA as a cancer genetic counselor.

-Outside of her work at CTCA, Corbman also enjoys contra dancing, swimming, walking, and cooking.
+Outside of her work, Corbman also enjoys contra dancing, swimming, walking, and cooking.
 Most recently, she’s been practicing photography, an art that is also helping her explore the sites of Philadelphia.